iPlantCollaborativeOpenSource/Advanced_iPlant/HANDSON.rst

 - You have code you'd like to make available for other people to run either via a command-line or, even better, in the iPlant Discovery Environment.
 Agave has some powerful abilities to make this happen.
 - You need to augment your local computing by offloading some heavy stuff to a bigger machine in the cloud.
 Agave has some powerful abilities to make this happen, too.

-In your Docker terminal window, and make sure you're cd-ed in the Advanced_iPlant directory.
+In your Docker terminal (not the agave-cli) window, and make sure you're cd-ed in the Advanced_iPlant directory.
 Run the following:

 ``scripts/make-docker-description.sh $DOCKER_MACHINE_NAME $IPLANT_USERNAME``